Moths of North Carolina

 Habitats: Our records all come from dry, open sand barrens, including both open maritime scrub, xeric Carolina Bay rims, and inland sandhills.

-Larval Host Plants: Larvae have been recorded on Sandhill Golden-aster (Pityopsis pinifolia) (Robinson et al., 2010) - View
+Larval Host Plants: Reported hosts include Sandhill Golden-aster (Pityopsis pinifolia) and Slender Scratch-daisy (Croptilon divaricatum) (Wagner et al., 2011). - View

 Wikipedia